 To ensure the long-term security of benefits for injured workers, WorkSafeNB has a long-term financial objective of maintaining a funding level between 115% and 125% of assets over liabilities.
-If below or above this range, we include a surcharge in the premiums' rates or apply a credit toward premiums owed.
+If below or above this range, we include a surcharge or credit in the premium rates.